MoCRA cosmetic laws US

 MoCRA: FDA cosmetic manufacturing regulations

-• The Modernization of Cosmetics Regulation Act (MoCRA) of 2022 represents the most noteworthy expansion of the FDA’s authority to regulate cosmetics and personal care products since the inception of the FD&C Act in 1938.
+• The Modernization of Cosmetics Regulation Act (MoCRA) represented the most noteworthy expansion of the FDA’s authority to regulate cosmetics and personal care products since the inception of the FD&C Act in 1938.

-Background to MoCRA (new FDA cosmetic product regulations)
+Background to MoCRA (FDA Cosmetic facility & cosmetic product regulations)

 Before the passage of MoCRA, the United States Food & Drug Administration (FDA) had limited authority regarding cosmetic product registration and GMP requirements.

-• Limited authority over cosmetic product registration, cosmetic product testing, premarket notification, clearance or approval.
+• The FDA’s previous system for ‘voluntary registration’ of cosmetics gave the FDA limited authority over cosmetic product registration, cosmetic product testing, premarket notification, clearance or approval.

-The US FDA could not impose registration requirements on cosmetic manufacturers, yet manufacturers could voluntarily comply with US FDA registration regulations.
+The US FDA could not impose registration requirements on cosmetic manufacturers, although manufacturers could voluntarily comply with US FDA registration regulations.

 Source: CRS R47826, FDA news releases.